How to get a mortgage in the Netherlands?

 Be aware that your maximum mortgage can never be higher than the market value of your house, no matter the purchase price.

 - Mortgage by income: € 370.000

 Purchasing cost to buy a house

 Although you can get a mortgage of 100% of the market value, you can’t buy a house in the Netherlands with just a mortgage.
 You also need savings.
 As a buyer you'll have to pay all the cost related to the transfer of the house.
-In general, these costs are about 5 - 6 percent of the purchase price of your new home and you have to pay them out of your own pocket.
+In general, these purchasing costs are about 5 - 6% of the purchase price of your new home and you have to pay them out of your own pocket.

 Purchasing costs in the Netherlands